Top Rated CDL Staffing Agency

 After completing the necessary tests and submitting your documentation, your new state’s licensing agency will issue you a CDL, effectively transferring your license.
 It would be best to surrender your previous state’s CDL, as you cannot simultaneously hold CDLs from multiple states.

-How do I find qualified truck drivers
+How do I find qualified truck drivers?

 Although the trucking industry is vital in keeping goods and materials moving across America, a severe driver shortage looms ahead.
 The American Transportation Research Institute notes that with an aging workforce driving retirements higher than new recruits coming into the field, almost 100,000 additional drivers will be needed by 2025 to satisfy demand.
 A successful solution must prioritize both retaining current workers as well as finding innovative strategies to attract more people towards this essential profession.